alexru26/Project04_ML/README.md

   - Uses regret and action probabilities to calculate gain
   - Update policy table
   - Do that for both players
-  - Model trains until reaches Nash Equilibrium
+  - Model trains until reaches Nash equilibrium
+    - Means model is unbeatable
-- Model 2: Deep Monte Carlos CFR
+- Model 2: Deep CFR
   - Uses two deep neural networks to approximate action probabilities and regret
   - Same procedure as normal MCCFR
-- Model 3: Deep Monte Carlos CFR + Bluff
+- Model 3: Deep CFR + Bluff
   - Same as deep MCCFR but neural networks take into account another integer that represents likelihood opponent is bluffing

 ## Reasoning and Issues